 STAND UP FOR CALIFORNIA!
 V. U.S. DEP'T OF THE INTERIOR (18-61) - On July 9, 2018, Stand Up for California! and several individuals (collectively "Stand Up") filed a petition seeking review of a D.C.
 Circuit Court of Appeals decision, which affirmed a district court's entry of summary judgement against them.
 Stand Up brought suit against the Department of the Interior (DOI) and the North Fork Rancheria Band of Mono Indians (North Fork), challenging DOI's decisions to take land into trust for the benefit of North Fork and to authorize it to operate a casino on that land.
 Among other things, Stand Up claimed that DOI's decision to allow gaming on North Fork's newly acquired land was erroneous because it would have detrimental impacts on the surrounding community.
 Stand Up also asserted that North Fork is not a "Tribe" under the Indian Reorganization Act, and therefore that DOI was not authorized to take the parcel into trust.
 The district court granted partial summary judgement to DOI and North Fork, and the D.C.
 Circuit affirmed.
-After filing of the petition at the Supreme Court, North Fork and the United States waived their right to respond; however, the Court requested responses, which are due November 26, 2018.
+After filing of the petition at the Supreme Court, North Fork and the United States waived their right to respond; however, the Court requested responses.
+The petition is scheduled for the January 4, 2019, conference.

-Harvey v.
-Ute Indian Tribe of the Uintah and Ouray Reservation (17-1301) - On March 7, 2018, a petition was filed seeking review of a Utah Supreme Court decision, which affirmed the state trial court's conclusion that the plaintiffs must first exhaust tribal court remedies before proceeding in state court.
+HARVEY V. UTE INDIAN TRIBE OF THE UINTAH AND OURAY RESERVATION (17-1301) - On March 7, 2018, a petition was filed seeking review of a Utah Supreme Court decision, which affirmed the state trial court's conclusion that the plaintiffs must first exhaust tribal court remedies before proceeding in state court.
 The dispute arose from the Ute Tribe Employment Rights Office's revocation of the plaintiff companies' licenses to operate on Tribal lands for failure to comply with a tribal ordinance.
 An individual and two corporations brought an action against the Tribe, tribal officials, companies owned by the tribal officials, and other private companies, alleging state law causes of action as well as federal claims that the tribe and tribal officials exceeded their jurisdiction.
 The plaintiffs did not file an action in tribal court, but went directly to Utah state court.
 The state trial court dismissed the case against the tribe and tribal officials on several bases, and stated that the plaintiffs' claim that the tribal officials exceeded their jurisdiction or acted outside the scope of their authority under tribal law must be addressed by the tribe's courts.
 The Utah Supreme Court affirmed the trial court's holding of tribal court exhaustion and remanded to the trial court to determine whether the case should be dismissed or stayed pending tribal adjudication.
-On June 25, 2018, the Court called for the views of the solicitor general.
+On June 25, 2018, the Court called for the views of the Solicitor General, and on December 4, 2018, the United States filed a brief recommending that the Court deny the petition.